 As the text above notes, the chat icon, is readily apparent to users without sight issues, but if it doesn’t have alt text.
 This means blind users won’t know where to click.
 Therefore this lawsuit alleges that blind users are therefore unable to navigate the site properly.

-As noted above "touch target being too small" is an area cited in app lawsuits that is not in desktop lawsuits.
+As noted above, "touch target being too small" is an area cited in app lawsuits that are not in desktop lawsuits.
 This has to do with how a blind person navigates via touch on mobile.